 - Drink lots of water, and add 1 to 2 drops of lemon essential oil to each glass of water.

-- Rub Shield or oregano on the bottom of your feet.
+- Rub Guardian or oregano on the bottom of your feet.

-- For discomfort or pain, combine one drop Shield with one drop oregano; apply as a hot compress over abdomen.
+- For discomfort or pain, combine one drop Guardian with one drop oregano; apply as a hot compress over abdomen.

 Step 2: D-Mannose